dlt-hub/dlt/docs/website/docs/tutorial/sql-database.md

 ```sh
 python sql_database_pipeline.py
 ```
-This will create the file `sql_to_duckdb_pipeline.duckdb` in your dlt project directory which contains the loaded data.
+This will create the file `sql_to_duckdb_pipeline.duckdb` in your dlt project directory, which contains the loaded data.

 ## 6. Explore the data